timosaikkonen/nginx-autobalance/README.md

 --------------------------------|---------------------------
 NGA_PORT                        | Port to listen to (default=80)
-NGA_FORCESSL                    | If true, all non-SSL traffic will be redirected to the corresponding https url NGA_SERVICES_service_PATH       | Root path for *service* NGA_SERVICES_service_LBMODE     | Load balancing mode for service (`round_robin`, `ip_hash`, `least_conn`).
+NGA_FORCESSL                    | If true, all non-SSL traffic will be redirected to the corresponding https url NGA_RELOADDELAY                 | Delay (in ms) before regenerating and reloading nginx configuration after changes have been made (default=5000)
+NGA_SERVICES_service_PATH       | Root path for *service*
+NGA_SERVICES_service_LBMODE     | Load balancing mode for service (`round_robin`, `ip_hash`, `least_conn`).
 Defaults to `round_robin`.